Opinion: New German government must focus on Central Europe | DW | 29.09.2021

 When it comes to liberal values, Central Europe is not a homogeneous place.
 In terms of the policy preferences of their citizens and electoral results, Budapest and Warsaw are closer to Berlin and Hamburg than to the depopulated rural areas in their own countries.

-Secondly, if Germany's center-right bloc of the Christian Democrats (CDU) and their Bavarian sister party, the CSU, loses out in its bid to form a new government, there will be no Western European state left (apart from Greece,) that is currently run by a center-right prime minister.
+Secondly, if Germany's center-right bloc of the Christian Democrats (CDU) and their Bavarian sister party, the CSU, loses out in its bid to form a new government, there will be no Western European states left (apart from Greece and Austria,) that is currently run by a center-right prime minister.
 The East-West divide in Europe will start looking like a Right-Left divide, when in fact it is liberal democracy versus authoritarian populism.

 Thirdly, Orban and Kaczynski love culture wars, particularly if they distract people from questioning their corrupt style of governing.
 However, the liberal opposition in eastern European countries believes that the focus on corruption is the best strategy to achieve political change.